 Join Industry Groups

-Just like Facebook, LinkedIn has a built in Groups feature that allows you to create and join groups of people that are interested in a related subject.
-Find and/or create groups for DJs in your market and any complimentary businesses, as well.
+Just like Facebook, LinkedIn has a built-in Groups feature that allows you to create and join groups of people that are interested in a related subject.
+Find and/or create groups for DJs in your market and any complementary businesses, as well.

 There is a Q&A section on LinkedIn that lets users post questions about any topic.
 Take the initiative to answer as many questions that are relevant to prospective clients as you can.
 This can help establish you as an expert in the field and build relationships with people.

 YouTube is the second most trafficked website on the Web for a reason – it’s a fun and useful community for individuals and businesses alike.
 Let’s discuss how to use Youtube to optimize your company’s visibility in the major search engines.
 I’ll also cover how creating relevant YouTube videos is a great way to boost the visibility of your company.

 Millions of people use the site, which is owned by Google, on a daily basis.
 Youtube.com is the top online video brand and the fifth most visited U.S. website.
 And according to a Forrester Research blog post, “any given video in the index stands about a 50 times better chance of appearing on the first page of results than any given text page in the index.”